A graph-based formalism for surface codes and twists: Preliminaries

 \subsection{Homology of graph embeddings}

 One topological invariant that is important for this paper (and for other quantum codes such as homological codes) is that of $\mathbb{F}_2$-homology.
 We introduce this concept briefly here, and refer the reader to \cite{hatcher2002algebraic} for a more comprehensive treatment of homology.
 To do this in the context of embedded graphs, we will first introduce some graph theoretic terminology.
-Recall first that a \textit{trail} $t$ in a graph is a sequence of vertices and edges,
+We prefer this approach of presenting homological concepts in graph theoretic language as it places a lighter burden on the reader than having to know algebraic topology; however, the corresponding connections with known objects in algebraic topology (specifically chain complexes) are described in Appendix~\ref{app:algebraic_topology}.